seraphinix/idasg1/README.md

 ## Features
-Navigation bar - Allows users to go to pages they would like to Links to other pages - Allows users to leave this page and direct them to the site they are interested in
+Navigation bar - Allows users to go to pages they would like to Links to other pages - Allows users to leave this page and direct them to the site they are interested in Embedded video - Allows users to watch their latest music video Icons - Users can click on these icons to redirect them to other pages, for example, instagram icons